Implications of photon-ALP oscillations in the extragalactic neutrino source TXS 0506+056 at sub-PeV energies: Results and Discussions

-Extending the best-fit survival probability to sub-PeV energy, we can estimate the residual photon flux of the observed neutrino's counterpart.
-Assuming IC170922-A resulted from proton-proton interaction, as calculated in \cite{banik2019describing}, the counterpart $\gamma$-rays is \cite{kelner2008energy},
+Extending this survival probability to sub-PeV energies, we can estimate the residual photon flux of the observed neutrino's counterpart.
+For this calculation, we use the ALP-$\gamma$ oscillation using the CAST upper limits on the parameters, namely $m_{a} = 1$ neV and $g_{a\gamma} = 6.6 \times 10^{-11}$ GeV$^{-1}$.

-where $E_{\gamma}\approx 2E_{\nu}$ is the energy of the photons produced from $\pi^{0}$ decay.
-Subsequently, these VHE photons attenuate by interacting with the synchrotron and synchrotron self-Compton (SSC) resulting from relativistic electrons.
+Assuming that IC170922-A resulted from proton-proton interactions, as calculated in Ref. \cite{PhysRevD.99.103006}, the average counterpart $\gamma$ rays will follow \cite{PhysRevD.78.034013}, $ E^{2}_{\gamma}\cdot \frac{dN_{\gamma}}{dE_{\gamma}} = \frac{2}{3} E^{2}_{\nu} \cdot \frac{dN_{\nu}}{dE_{\nu}}\, , $ where $E_{\gamma}\approx 2E_{\nu}$ is the energy of the photons produced from $\pi^{0}$ decay.
+Subsequently, these VHE photons attenuate by interacting with the synchrotron and synchrotron self-Compton photons, resulting from relativistic electrons inside the blob.
+The fraction of VHE photons that can escape from the blob is estimated as in Ref. \cite{2013ApJ...768...54B},